christoph88/tagmanager-build-tool/README.md

 4. go into tagmanager and give service account admin access by adding its email
 5. give github actions read and write access

+## Fingerprinting and sync errors

+When running the update function and the fingerprints have changed e.g. somebody did a change in tagmanager the upload will fail.
+Download the container again in master and rebase.

 ## Github Actions

-### Download and process container

-Download tagmanager container and process all html, template and js files so they can be edited.
-These files will be merged into the request object when trying to upload.

-### Download container

-If an error occurs when trying to upload, the fingerprint has most likely changed.
-Download container without processing (and overwriting) the editable html, templates and js files.

-### Upload changes

-When you have done the required edits use this script to upload the information back to the Tagmanager container.

-## Sync

-1. get default workspace in master > daily run or manual trigger, downloads all workspaces
-3. on merge with master upload changes to tagmanager depending on which workspace files has been adapted

-## Edit

-### On manual run or cronjob

-1. Get json files from tags, triggers, variables and custom templates

-- save those files to a workspace number subfolder, or they will keep overwriting the default workspace.

-2. Filter out only html entities
-3. export the values to seperate js files

-### On PR merge with master or manually

-4. on merge with master import the values from the js files back to the main json
-5. upload main json so tagmanager is updated, do this based on which workspace files are adapted

-notes

-- when running the update function and the fingerprints have changed e.g. somebody did a change in tagmanager the upload will fail.
-Download the container again in master and rebase.
+This tool runs entirely using Github Actions in Github Workflows.
+Get familiar with them.